jameshyojaelee/scPerturb-CMap/README.md

 | Required inputs | A single-cell experiment that already contains the perturbation of interest (treated vs control). | A target signature from scRNA-seq (`.h5ad`) or curated up/down gene lists; optional custom LINCS-style libraries. |
 | Outputs | Simulated single-cell expression profiles under hypothetical perturbations. | Ranked list of real compounds with connectivity scores, z/p statistics, QC metrics, and MOA enrichment. |

-The package ships with:

-- a fast baseline (cosine + GSEA ensemble) that emits z-scores and p-values,
-- a DualEncoder metric model that can be trained on real inversion pairs,
-- CLI utilities for LINCS ingestion, target construction, scoring, and training,
-- a Streamlit UI for interactive analysis.

 ## Concept Overview